-He enjoys spending time with his family, watching cool TV shows, camping, reading, and building web sites and applications.
+He enjoys spending time with his family, writing Python web applications, watching cool TV shows, camping, reading, and growing tomato plants over 8 feet high.
 Nick was once a professional musician, and if you look really closely, you might be able to find an obscure reference or two from his drumming days.

 Brian Beinlich – Software Developer

 Brian caught the programming bug (no pun intended) while in high school and has been writing software for over 40 years.
 He earned his BS in Electrical Engineering from Arizona State University in 1975, and has worked for such companies as Motorola and Intel.
 He joined Proteome Software in 2014 and enjoys promoting code reuse, improving user interfaces, and helping improve testing methods.

 In his minimal spare time, he enjoys mixing sound for live musical performances, participating in local land-use organizations, being outdoors with friends, watching baseball and Grimm, and spending time with his wife Sharon and their son Mason.